Cory Doctorow: Life and career

 Doctorow later relocated to London and worked as European Affairs Coordinator for the Electronic Frontier Foundation (EFF) for four years, helping to establish the Open Rights Group, before leaving the EFF to pursue writing full-time in January 2006; Doctorow remained a Fellow of the EFF for some time after his departure from the EFF Staff.
 He was named the 2006–2007 Canadian Fulbright Chair for Public Diplomacy at the USC Center on Public Diplomacy, sponsored jointly by the Royal Fulbright Commission, the Integrated Media Systems Center, and the University of Southern California (USC) Center on Public Diplomacy.
 The professorship included a one-year writing and teaching residency at the University of Southern California in Los Angeles, United States.
 He then returned to London, but remained a frequent public speaker on copyright issues.

 In 2009, Doctorow became the first Independent Studies Scholar in Virtual Residence at the University of Waterloo in Ontario.
 He had been a student in the program during 1993–94, but had left without completing a thesis.
 Doctorow was also a visiting professor at the Open University in the United Kingdom from September 2009 to August 2010.
 In 2012 he was awarded an honorary doctorate from The Open University.

 Doctorow married Alice Taylor in October 2008; they have a daughter named Poesy Emmeline Fibonacci Nautilus Taylor Doctorow, who was born in 2008.
 Doctorow became a British citizen by naturalisation on 12 August 2011.

-In 2015, Doctorow decided to leave London and move to Los Angeles, expressing disappointment at London's "death" after Britain's choice of Conservative government; he stated at the time, "London is a city whose two priorities are being a playground for corrupt global elites who turn neighbourhoods into soulless collections of empty safe-deposit boxes in the sky, and encouraging the feckless criminality of the finance industry.
+In 2015, Doctorow decided to leave London and move to Los Angeles, expressing disappointment at what he termed London's "death" after British voters' choice of a Conservative government.
+He stated at the time: "London is a city whose two priorities are being a playground for corrupt global elites who turn neighbourhoods into soulless collections of empty safe-deposit boxes in the sky, and encouraging the feckless criminality of the finance industry.
 These two facts are not unrelated."
 He rejoined the EFF in January 2015 to campaign for the eradication of digital rights management (DRM).

 Doctorow left Boing Boing in January 2020, and soon started a solo blogging project titled Pluralistic.
 The circumstances surrounding Doctorow's exit from the website were unclear at the time, although Doctorow acknowledged that he remained a co-owner of Boing Boing.
 Given the end of the 19-year association between Doctorow and Boing Boing, MetaFilter described this news as "the equivalent of the Beatles breaking up" for the blog world.
 Doctorow's exit was not acknowledged by Boing Boing, with his name being quietly removed from the list of editors on 29 January 2020.

+In June 2026, he mentioned in an interview on the podcast Dreaming Against the Machine that he was undergoing treatment for cancer.
+He said about the cancer that ”it seems very treatable”.
+In a July 2026 interview on The Weekly Show with Jon Stewart, he announced that he was cancer-free.